On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Introduction

 Precisely, we consider a population of $N+1$ (thinking) indistinguishable individuals (vehicles), located at positions $x_0(t), \ldots, x_N(t)$ along the evolution, moving in one fixed direction according to the following system of second-order ordinary differential equations

 which we will show to fall in the class of Follow-the-Leader type models (that is, when the traffic dynamics is governed by the interaction between a vehicle and the vehicle immediately in front).

 The right-hand side of~\eqref{eq:intro schema} represents the forcing term, and is the product of two quantities: a congestion function $\vartheta$ and a drift $F$.
-The simplest, though most popular, choice for drifts in traffic flow models is $F\equiv 1$.
+The simplest, though most popular, choice for drifts in traffic flow models is $F\equiv 1$, modelling a free road with speed limit normalised to 1.
 The (possibly nonlinear) function $\vartheta$ describes the amount of congestion and is evaluated at $\rho_i(t)$, representing a local reconstruction of the global particle density at $x_i(t)$.
 We consider approximations $\rho_i$ of the form

-since, according to the one directional motion of vehicular flows on a line, the traffic density detected by the $i$-th particle depends on its proximity to the particle ahead.
+namely proportional to the inverse of the distance between consecutive vehicles.
+Indeed, according to the one-directional motion of vehicular flows on a line, the traffic density detected by the $i$-th particle depends on its proximity to the particle ahead.
 Hard congested traffic models are characterised by a threshold density above which the particles are stuck and cannot move anymore.
-This feature is encoded in~\eqref{eq:intro schema} by requiring $\vartheta$ to be nonincreasing and compactly supported on $[0,\bar{\rho}_\vartheta]$.
+This feature is encoded in~\eqref{eq:intro schema} by requiring $\vartheta$ to be nonincreasing and compactly supported on $[0,\bar{\rho}_\vartheta]$; due to \eqref{eq:rhoi}, one may interpret the constant $\bar{\rho}_\vartheta$, here called hard congestion threshold, as the renormalised inverse of the vehicles' lenght (see also \eqref{eq:lenght}).
 We emphasize that the monotonicity of $\vartheta$ attenuates the effect of the drift $F$ as the density increases.
-Typical examples of $\vartheta$ appearing in traffic flows \cite{LighthillWhitham}, pedestrian flows \cite{DiFrancescoMarkowichPietschmannWolfram}, animal swarming \cite{AggarwalGoatin,ColomboMercierGaravello}, bacterial chemotaxis \cite{BrugerDiFrancescoDolakStruss,ChalubRodrigues,DiFrancescoRosado,DysonBaker}, are given by $\vartheta(\rho) = (1 - \rho)^{\alpha}_+$ for $\alpha \geq 1$.
+Typical examples of $\vartheta$ appearing in traffic flows \cite{LighthillWhitham}, pedestrian flows \cite{DiFrancescoMarkowichPietschmannWolfram}, animal swarming \cite{AggarwalGoatin,ColomboMercierGaravello}, bacterial chemotaxis \cite{DiFrancescoRosado}, are given by $\vartheta(\rho) = (1 - \rho)^{\alpha}_+$ for $\alpha \geq 1$.